Individual Development and Identity

 Juliette Gordon Low

-She was partially deaf, suffered from depression, and had no children of her own, yet she founded the Girl Scouts of the USA.
+She was partially deaf, suffered from depression, and had no children of her own, yet she founded the Girl Scouts of America.
 Juliette Gordon Low was born into wealth in Savannah in 1860.
-Two accidents in her 20s left her partially deaf and led to bouts of depression.
-At 26, Gordon married William Low, […]
+Two accidents in her twenties left her partially deaf and led to bouts of depression.
+At 26, Gordon married William Low, a […]

 October 14, 1964